botr99/tp/docs/UserGuide.md

 Format: `payment INDEX lesson/LESSON_INDEX`

 * Adds the fees of the specified lesson at `LESSON_INDEX` to the specified tutee's payment details at `INDEX`.
-* The index refers to the index number tagged to each tutee in the currently displayed tutee list.
+* The index refers to the index number in the displayed tutee list.
-* The index must be within the size of the displayed tutee list and **must be a positive integer** 1, 2, 3, …
-* `LESSON_INDEX` must be within the size of the tutee's lesson list and **must be a positive integer** 1, 2, 3, …
+* `LESSON_INDEX` must be within the size of the tutee's lesson list.
 * If the payment amount exceeds $100,000 after adding the lesson fees, Track-O returns an error message.

 Examples:
 * `payment 1 lesson/1`
-* `payment 1 lesson/2`

 <div style="page-break-after: always;"></div>